 - This Disaster Survivors Checklist can help as you go through the NFIP flood claims process.

 - The Summary of Coverage can help NFIP policyholders understand what is and isn't covered by their policy, and how items are valued at the time of loss.

 - Substantial Damage and other things to know about Increased Cost of Compliance.

 - Learn about Increased Cost of Compliance and how it can help mitigate properties that are substantially or repetitively damaged by flooding.

 - Find additional publications and other resources to support policyholders before, during and after a flood.

 - Learn about Voluntary Organizations Active in Disasters

 Still Need Help?

-Visit our Got a Problem? page.
+Visit FEMA's Got a Problem? webpage.